joeyklee/GEOB472/workshops/02_intro2R/README.md

 And maybe in the end showing all the points together doesn't make so so much sense... how about small multiples?

+###S8.7: Turning a dataframe with geocoordinates into a shapefile
 **Before we end** let's **export our crime data to a shapefile**:

 Using the maptools's function *SpatialPointsDataFrame()*, we can convert our crime dataframe to a shapefile, but to do so, we need to know what parameters are this function takes to go **from dataframe** to **SpatialPointsDataFrame**.